ljlm0402/tsghc/README.md

 <br />

-## 🌈 tsghc?
+## 🔎 What is it ?

-__tsghc__ is a CLI module that quickly fetches and uses Repositories composed of TypeScript.
+__tsghc__ is a CLI module that quickly clones GitHub Repositories composed of TypeScript.

 ## 🚀 Quick Start